Treaty of Vincennes: Treaty of 1804

 The Treaty of Vincennes signed in 1804 was to purchase additional lands for settlement.
 The area purchased was south of the Vincennes tract and the Buffalo Trace, north of the Ohio River, and east of the Wabash River.
-The treaty had the effect of connecting Clark's Grant and the Vincennes Tract.
+The treaty connected Clark's Grant and the Vincennes Tract.
 The area had many squatters living on native owned lands which led to rising tensions with the tribes; the treaty relieved pressure on the settlers, allowing them to freely settle the land.